-Nakiri Erina from Food Wars, Kiryuuin Satsuki from Kill La Kill and so on.
+Nakiri Erina from Food Wars, Kiryuuin Satsuki from Kill La Kill, and so on.

 These characters are often aesthetically portrayed as characters that stand above others in some way.
 They are often portrayed as standing above others and radiant as they enter a place.

-Nobody is a stranger to their cold and cruel behaviour but yet don’t say anything as they are too captivated by their charisma.
+Nobody is a stranger to their cold and cruel behavior but yet don’t say anything as they are too captivated by their charisma.
 Erina is looked up to by everyone and has her own status as the Elite 10 of the Academy.

 Kiryuuin Satsuki quite literally stands on the topmost place in her school looking down on all the people who fight to survive in a world that she has created